Dutchmans Breeches (Dicentra cucullaria) is a plant that blooms very early in the year from March through to May.

 In addition to the flower are the fern like leaves that are worthy of any shade garden.

-They too will disappear as Spring arrives.
+Leaves and flowers will disappear as late spring arrives.
 Why have such short lived flowers?
-Well, it's one of the first to bloom and bring some colour and growth to your garden while you are waiting for the much anticipated growing season.
+Well, it’s one of the first to bloom and bring some colour and growth to your garden while you are waiting for the much anticipated growing season.

 Propagate by division, seeds take a long time to sprout, sometimes even a couple of years.
 You can purchase them in late Winter or early Spring.